Does ducted gas heating have a lower running cost vs. reverse cycle?

 The calculations outlined below help to provide a clearer picture of the running costs of gas systems vs. reverse cycle cycles.

-Note that each state will have variances in the cost of running the systems due to the fact that the cost of electricity and gas is based on the tariff rate from the provider and this can vary.
+Note that each state will have variances in the cost of running the systems due to the fact that the cost of electricity and gas is based on the tariff rate from the provider and this can vary. if you would like more information about ducted reverse cycle systems please check out this page.

 Tips for gas heating cost calculator: